takipi/concourse-overops-plugin/README.md

 ### `in`

-Generates the report based on OverOps events, if `markUnstable` is set to `true` then fails the build, until reported issues are fixed.
+Generates the report based on OverOps events, if `mark_unstable` is set to `true` then fails the build, until reported issues are fixed.